ninggc/Trade/README.md

-# Trade
+# trade
-Trading in campus.
+Trade in campus.